Kansas City Chiefs vs. Dallas Cowboys NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Kansas City and its opponents have gone over the current 56-point total in four of 10 games this season.

-- Dallas' games have gone over 56 points in five of nine chances this season.
+- The combined points per game average of the two teams, 57.8, is 1.8 points above Sunday's over/under.

-- The two teams combine to average 57.8 points per game, 1.8 more than the total in this contest.
+- These two squads combine to surrender 45.8 points per game, 10.2 fewer than this contest's over/under.

-- This contest's over/under is 10.2 points above the 45.8 these two squads combine to allow per game this season.

-- The Chiefs and their opponents score an average of 53.8 points per game, 2.2 fewer than Sunday's total.

 Chiefs stats and trends

-- Kansas City is 3-3 against the spread and 4-2 overall in games when it scores more than 21.7 points.
+- Kansas City is 3-3 against the spread and 4-2 overall this season when the team puts up more than 21.7 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Cowboys.